 However, this still does not justify the principle claiming that the representing thing receptive of a whole range of forms in esse intentionale must lack those forms in esse reale.
 For the example of the thermo-sensitive film only shows that the film must not have inseparably any of the colors that represent temperatures, but it does not show that it must not have any temperature - on the contrary, it certainly does have its own temperature.
 On the other hand, the example does show another important point: the film can have its own temperature in esse reale precisely because this temperature falls outside of the range of the film's representing forms, namely, its discolorations.
-That is to say, the film cannot have any one of those forms in esse reale inseparably by nature which are the same as the represented forms it has in esse intentionale, but it can have some of the represented forms in esse reale precisely because that represented form falls outside of the range of representing forms the subject has in esse reale.
+That is to say, the film cannot have any one of those forms in esse reale inseparably by nature which are the same as the represented forms it has in esse intentionale, but it can have some of the range of representing forms the subject has in esse reale.

 This much, however, seems to be sufficient for Aquinas's and Aristotle's argument.
 For if the intellect can represent all material natures, then the representing forms that encode those material forms in the intellect informing it in esse reale are either within the range of all material natures or not.
-They cannot be within the range of all material natures, because if the intellect has any of these natures in esse reale, that is to say, if the intellect is material, then it cannot have any other of these natures, and so it cannot represent all material natures, but the one encoded by this material nature of the intellect, contrary to the assumption that it can represent all material natures; therefore, the intellect has to be immaterial.
-On the other hand, if the intellect's representing forms that encode all material natures informing the intellect in esse reale are outside of the range of all material natures, then the intellect has to have some immaterial forms in esse reale.
+They cannot be within the range of all material natures, because if the intellect has any of these natures in esse reale, that is to say, if the intellect is material natures, but the one encoded by this material nature of the intellect, contrary to the assumption that it can represent all material natures; therefore, the intellect has to be immaterial.
+On the other hand, if the intellect's representing forms that encode all material natures, then the intellect has to have some immaterial forms in esse reale.
 But then, these forms informing the intellect in esse reale exist without informing matter; so their subject is not material.
 Therefore, the intellect, again, has to be immaterial.